DaniFdezAlvarez/shexerp3/README.md

-# Shexer
+# sheXer

+This library can be used to perform automatic extraction of shape expressions (ShEx) or Shapes Constraint Language (SHACL) for a target RDF grpah.

-Try an online demo: [http://shexer.weso.es/](http://shexer.weso.es/) (and ping if you find this service down or you have any problem using it).
+Try an online demo: [http://shexer.weso.es/](http://shexer.weso.es/) .

+Please, contact Dani Fernández at fernandezalvdaniel@uniovi.es or add an issue to this repository if you find any bug in sheXer.

-Language: Python 3.5
+Language: Python 3
 This repository contains a software prototype to perform induction of Shapes in an RDF Graph.

 ## Installation